brianhdk/integration-service/README.md

   }

   ```
-4. Open file app.config, and fill-out the [Placeholder]'s with actual values
+4. Open file app.config, and fill-out the [Placeholder]'s with actual values:

   ### Database configuration
   ```